tylertitsworth/5th-age-srd/Classes/Ranger.md

 ### Ways of the Land

 You gain a spell slot from the druid’s Circle of the Lands, you don’t need to prepare a spell in advance.
 When you decide to cast a spell, choose one from the list of the terrain(s) you are currently in, at your level or lower.
 If the spell is an at-will or once-per-battle spell, you regain your spell slot at the end of the battle or scene.
-If the spell is a daily spell, you regain the spell slot at your next full heal-up.
+If the spell is a full recovery spell, you regain the spell slot at your next full heal-up.

 In addition, once per day per point of Wisdom modifier, you can commune with the spirits of nature to gain advantage on a skill check related to the surrounding terrain.
 For example, beast spirits can help you track game, river spirits can point to a source of freshwater, and earth spirits can make climbing easier.